 Table etiquette phrases

-The phrases you will usually hear, in the anime as in a real life ramen ya, would be: いただきます (itadakimasu), which is said every time before enjoying a meal.
+The phrases you will usually hear, in the anime as in real-life ramen ya, would be いただきます (itadakimasu), which is said every time before enjoying a meal.
 Be careful not to say this one to someone else, because it is used only for one’s self; to wish someone else a good meal you can say “召し上がれ” (meshi agare), where めし has the meaning of “meal”.
 If you find your ramen ever better than you imagined, you can say おかわり！ (okawari) to refill your bowl and get another portion.